Learn more about automatic

 You may also unsubscribe by skipping the text instructions and simply contacting KEMBA at 614.235.2395 or 1800.282.6420, Option 3, to ask to be un-enrolled for Automated SMS/Text Fraud Alerts.

-What is the difference between Online Banking Alerts and Automated Fraud Alerts?
+What is the difference between Digital Banking Alerts and Automated Fraud Alerts?

 Automated fraud alerts will be sent to you in real time by SMS text if a suspect transaction is identified so you can immediately respond ‘Yes – this is Fraud’ or ‘No – this is not Fraud’ and we will take the appropriate action.
 These alerts will be received by SMS text from ‘72488’.